Now shipping 1.8.0

 Run the tool

 pkmn lookup input.txt -o cards.xlsx --pdf binder.pdf --checklist checklist.pdf.
-Or open the web UI and paste your list — same pipeline, no install.
+Or open the web app β€” swipe through cards one at a time, walk a whole set, or paste a wishlist into Search.
+Same pipeline, no install.

 3. 03